maurovm/thesis_template/README.md

 - **"glossary.tex"** : If you want the "List of abbreviations" page

-If any of the files above are missing, that particular page in the front matter won't be created. this is useful if you are just preparing a draft for your thesis supervisor.
+If any of the files above are missing, that particular page in the front matter won't be created.
+This is useful if you are just preparing a draft for your thesis supervisor.

-Similarly, add all the BibTeX citations to a file named "references.bib" if you want the "Bibliography" sections to be created at the end of your document.
+Similarly, add all the BibTeX citations to a file named "references.bib" if you want the "Bibliography" section to be created at the end of your document.

-The LaTeX class file in this repository requires the LuaLaTeX engine.
+The LaTeX files in this repository requires the LuaLaTeX engine.
 You editor should allow you to configure LuaLaTeX as the typesetting engine for your document and automatically take care of the compilation process to generate the final PDF document.

-If you want to manually compile the document from the command line, you can use script "compile_document.sh" provided in this repository.
+If you want to compile the document from the command line, you can use the script "compile_document.sh" provided in this repository.
 This script only works in a Linux or macOS system.
 To compile the sample 4YP report document, you will execute the following command in the terminal:

 ```shell